davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 #### Working Solution

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `mmmSol`.
 You can run it from the terminal by first navigating in to the Hwk directory and typing the command `./mmmSol`.
-This is how your solution should behave when it's done.

 #### Program Requirements